 Stockholders are urged to review carefully the information contained in the proxy statement attached hereto prior to deciding how to vote their shares at the annual meeting.
 Because of the significance of the sale of our videoconferencing services business, your participation in the annual meeting, in person or by proxy, is especially important.
 We hope you will be able to attend the annual meeting.
 WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, PLEASE COMPLETE, SIGN, DATE AND RETURN THE ENCLOSED PROXY CARD PROMPTLY.
-If you attend the annual meeting, you may revoke your proxy and vote in person if you wish, even if you have previously returned your proxy; you must vote at the annual meeting.
+If you attend the annual meeting, you may revoke your proxy and vote in person if you wish, even if you have previously returned your proxy card.
+Simply attending the annual meeting, however, will not revoke your proxy; you must vote at the annual meeting.
 If you do not attend the annual meeting, you may still revoke your proxy at any time prior to the annual meeting by providing a later dated proxy or by providing written notice of your revocation to the Secretary of our company.
 Your prompt cooperation will be greatly appreciated.